ahmedkidwai/ChefBoyarTweet/README.md

 - The bot will listen to a stream of tweets until its done.

 # Judging
-- I have left my bot @ChefBoyartweetz running.
+- I have left my bot @ChefBoyartweetz running until the end of the hackathon.

 # Basics
 - Reply to a tweet with food to get a possible recipe back